mitch-seymour/rp-connect-pizza-tracker/README.md

                   }
 ```

 For the purpose of this tutorial, however, we will use the `log` operator to simply print a message each time a customer should be notified.
+This allows us to build the rest of the application without focusing on the implementation details of a separate HTTP service.

 To achieve this, add the following line to your `pipeline` config"

 ```yaml
   - branch: